MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

-## Version 1.2020.625.0
+## Version 1.2020.709.0 - Public Release
-- Bug fixes for final release version
+- Ability to add multiple files to the package editor
+- Ability to import multiple .reg files to the package editor
+- Improved support for converting any installer type

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).